DependableSystemsLab/LLFI/README.md

   6. LLVM v3.4, built with CMake
     * Build llvm-3.4 **WITH CMAKE** using flag `-DLLVM_REQUIRES_RTTI=1`.
 [Instructions](http://llvm.org/docs/CMake.html)
     * Remember to run `make` in the llvm build directory after running `cmake`.
-  7. Oracle JDK7 with JavaFX (For GUI)
+  7. Oracle JDK7 with JavaFX (For GUI) or higher

 Building: